giltayar/module-resolution-from-the-ground-up/07-bundler-module-resolution/01-intro-to-bundlers-with-vite/README.md

 - The bundler concatenates all the modules together and glues them with some kind of glue code that replaces the imports/exports

-- Let's see it with `esbuild`
+- Let's see it with Vite, a very popular bundler these days

 - Why bundle?

   - If we didn't, each app would have had hundreds of requests

-  - Most packages in NPM are not ESM-browser compliant.
-Some are not even ESM
+  - Most packages in NPM are not ESM (they're CommonJS).
+And those that are, some are "Faux ESM"

   - It enables weird thinks like "importing" CSS and "importing" images